robin-rpr/calos/doc/clearly-run.rst

 Image format
 ============

-:code:`ch-run` supports two different image formats.
+:code:`clearly run` supports two different image formats.

 The first is a simple directory that contains a Linux filesystem tree.
 This can be accomplished by:

-* :code:`ch-convert` directly from :code:`ch-image` or another builder to a directory.
+* :code:`clearly convert` directly from :code:`clearly image` or another builder to a directory.

-* Charliecloud’s tarball workflow: build or pull the image, :code:`ch-convert` it to a tarball, transfer the tarball to the target system, then :code:`ch-convert` the tarball to a directory.
+* Charliecloud’s tarball workflow: build or pull the image, :code:`clearly convert` it to a tarball, transfer the tarball to the target system, then :code:`clearly convert` the tarball to a directory.

 * Manually mount a SquashFS image, e.g. with :code:`squashfuse(1)` and then un-mount it after run with :code:`fusermount -u`.

 * Any other workflow that produces an appropriate directory tree.

-The second is a SquashFS image archive mounted internally by :code:`ch-run`, available if it’s linked with the optional :code:`libsquashfuse_ll` shared library. :code:`ch-run` mounts the image filesystem, services all FUSE requests, and unmounts it, all within :code:`ch-run`.
+The second is a SquashFS image archive mounted internally by :code:`clearly run`, available if it’s linked with the optional :code:`libsquashfuse_ll` shared library. :code:`clearly run` mounts the image filesystem, services all FUSE requests, and unmounts it, all within :code:`clearly run`.
 See :code:`--mount` above to set the mount point location.

 Like other FUSE implementations, Charliecloud calls the :code:`fusermount3(1)` utility to mount the SquashFS filesystem.
-However, **this executable does not need to be installed setuid root**, and in fact :code:`ch-run` actively suppresses its setuid bit if set (using :code:`prctl(2)`).
+However, **this executable does not need to be installed setuid root**, and in fact :code:`clearly run` actively suppresses its setuid bit if set (using :code:`prctl(2)`).

 Prior versions of Charliecloud provided wrappers for the :code:`squashfuse`